dingodb/dingo/docs/source/get_started/play_with_dingo_using_dingoclient.md

 # Play with DingoDB using DingoClient

-## Introducation

-DingoDB is a distributed real-time multi-modal database.
-In order to be more faster, it presents a Java API which is comprehensive and powerful to do operations on the database, such as DDL or DML operation.
+In order to be more faster, DingoDB presents a Java API which is comprehensive and powerful to do operations on the database, such as DDL or DML operation.

 ## Operation using DingoClient